What is Kanban Software?

-Utilize the power of remote teams
+Leverage the power of remote teams

-When team members are limited by seating space or when processes are complex, physical boards can also be limiting.
-All team members may not be able to see the board, or the board may not be able to present all the relevant information - compared to a digital solution that can be accessed simply via web browser and which can scale limitlessly to contain all your data.
+When team members are limited by seating space or when processes are complex, physical boards can also be constricting.
+All team members may not be able to see the board, or the board may not be able to present all the relevant information - compared to a digital solution, that can be accessed simply via web browser and which can scale limitlessly to contain all your data.